HomeAir Plant CareHow to Care for Air Plants in Monsoon or Humid Climates

 1. Soak

-Submerge your air plants in room-temperature water for 30 to 60 minutes once a week.
-Then shake off excess moisture and allow them to dry upside-down or sideways in a well-ventilated spot.
+Once a week, submerge them in room-temperature water for 30 to 60 minutes and then shake off the excess water and let them dry upside down or sideways in a breezy spot.

 2. Misting